isc-projects/kea/doc/guide/netconf.rst

 XML syntax YIN is defined but less user-friendly.
 Top-level modules are named in Kea models (a short version of schema models).

-List currently installed YANG modules:
+To list the currently installed YANG modules:

 ::